dorianb/Ethylocle-Web-API/README.md

 ```

 ### Join trip
-User can join an exiting trip by providing its id and the numberOfPeople.
+User can join an existing trip by providing its id and the numberOfPeople.
 If the trip is no longer available, the user will be notified in this way.
 ```
 url: 195.154.9.74:3000/trp/jointrip
 Paramètres: { "id", "numberOfPeople" }